ricardoues/CarND-MPC/README.md

 [https://github.com/udacity/CarND-MPC-Quizzes/blob/master/mpc_to_line/solution/MPC.cpp](https://github.com/udacity/CarND-MPC-Quizzes/blob/master/mpc_to_line/solution/MPC.cpp)

 In this moment we don't consider latency.
 I think the combination of values N=25 and dt = 0.05 is good.
-The result of this is shown in the video below:
+The result of this, is shown in the video below:

 [https://www.youtube.com/watch?v=Pgh-WwLoA_w&feature=youtu.be](https://www.youtube.com/watch?v=Pgh-WwLoA_w&feature=youtu.be)